hasura/graphql-engine/rfcs/input-validations.md

 }
 ```

-The arguments used in `users` model i.e. `$email` and `$name` are sent to the `validate_input` function of `users` insert permission.
+The arguments used in `users` model i.e. `$email` and `$name` are sent to the `validate_input` handler of `users` insert permission.
-The function can check the `email` value.
-If the function returns success, then the mutation proceeds else the error from the function is forwarded.
+The handler can check the `email` value.
+If the handler returns success, then the mutation proceeds else the error from the handler is forwarded.

 2. [Multiple models] Check if `article` length is less than 1000 when inserting an `author` with their `articles`.